degica/komoju-mobile-sdk/server/README.md

-Here's the rephrased markdown without changing the text between backticks:

 ## Description / 説明

 This is a lightweight server application designed to function as a backend for the demo app.